Albrtito/UC3M-AI-RADARS/src/README.md

 * The scenario should have the format `scenario_<number>` with <number> being an integer from 0 to 10
 * The tolerance should be a float that uses a point `.` as decimal separator

+## Refactor:
+The original code remains the same, however the plotting functions have been refeactored into the `src/py/utils` directory, file `plot.py`.
+A new function print_d was added into that same directory, this function offers a debugging vesrion of printing used during development.

 ## Scripts and references:
 The github repo, not de delivered code, contains a folder with scripts used for creation of the zip file and a referencee folder with the problem statement.
 Any other scripts or refrendes used during this proyect will be added there.